tttapa/py-build-cmake/docs/FAQ.md

 ## How to build my package for many Python versions, operating systems, and architectures?

+In short: have a look at [py-build-cmake-example: .github/workflows](https://github.com/tttapa/py-build-cmake-example/tree/main/.github/workflows).

 You can use a tool like [cibuildwheel](https://github.com/pypa/cibuildwheel) to automate the build process for this large matrix of platform/version combinations.
 Continuous integration providers like GitHub Actions also provide